openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 Enabling Certificates
 #######################

-In this Open edX release, a new feature allows organizations and course teams to generate certificates for learners who have completed courses.
+Organizations and course teams can now generate certificates for learners who have completed courses.
 Learners can view, print, or share their certificates.

 For information about certificates, see the *Building and Running an Open edX Course* and *Open edX Learner's* guides.